 Just as there are many different facades for building signs, there are many different types of vehicles for vehicle graphics.
 However, our canvas is rarely flat like an exterior building wall.
-Vehicles not only have contours, but doors and windows that we need to consider into the design.
+Vehicles not only have contours but doors and windows that we need to consider for the design.
 Whether we’re doing a wrap or spot graphics, we need to take the shape of the vehicle into consideration when deciding where the graphics are going to go.
-The best way to avoid vehicles from looking warped or getting cut off is to put them on the most flat surface that you can find on the vehicle.
+The best way to avoid vehicles from looking warped or getting cut off is to put them on the flattest surface that you can find on the vehicle.
 This is why many vehicle graphics are placed on doors.

 We do many forms of signage for Forest Lawn Memorial Parks & Mortuaries including numerous vehicle graphics.
 Recently, they needed graphics for a few vans.
 The main area where you want to avoid putting vehicle graphics on a van is the track for the sliding door.
 You obviously can’t put a graphic there without a huge gap or risking ruining the vinyl, and if you want the two sides of your vehicle to match, you won’t want to put a graphic in the same area on the other side, even if there isn’t a track.

 Another area that you want to try to avoid is anywhere that has a dramatic contour.
 Putting graphics there wouldn’t be detrimental, but depending on what you choose to display, the graphic can look warped from certain angles.
 The vans we were working with did have a slight contour going horizontally through the middle of the vehicle, but it wasn’t drastic enough to worry about.